chromice/order.less/README.md

 | Trebuchet MS    |  0.858 |
 | Verdana         |  0.898 |

-You can find offset values for many other typefaces (and their variations) in [HTML source of the test suite](./tests/index.html).
+You can find offset values for many other typefaces (and their variations) including popular Google fonts in [HTML source](./tests/index.html) of the test suite.

 <!--
 ### Examples